Renting is the New Selling

 Negotiating with a Clock

-Patience is the key to favorable negotiationsimg_2904
+Patience is the key to favorable negotiations

 In a business negotiation, the goal is not to defeat the other side.
 Instead, we want to gain favorable conditions for ourselves and have the other side feel good about the final outcome.
 If they feel that they in any way lost, then they will try to recover their dignity some time later by making you the loser.